Linaro/lava/doc/v2/development-intro.rst

   also be SSH_ or another way of obtaining a shell-type interactive interface.
   Connections will typically require a POSIX_ type shell.

+**compatibility**
+  An integer calculated by the master and separately by the worker to determine whether the worker is running older code than the master.

 **device**
   In ``lava-server``, a device is a database object in LAVA which stores configuration, information and status relating to a single board.
 The device